Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/hosting-applications/hosting-web-application.md

 - Next.js architecture conflicts with container-based scaling, which is not natural for this framework.
 - Suggested workaround: Use Azure Functions as the function layer alongside Container Apps.

-Sitecore does not recommend hosting your XM Cloud head application on Azure App Services.
+Sitecore does not recommend hosting your SitecoreAI head application on Azure App Services.
 This applies to both Node and Docker web apps in Azure App Services.

 For more information on server-based hosting and specifics to why we do not recommend Azure App Services review: [Running Next.js on Azure App Services](https://developers.sitecore.com/learn/accelerate/xm-cloud/pre-development/developer-experience/nextjs-azure-app-services).